Patbox/mrpack4server/README.md

 - For any users, usable standalone, for setup of any modpack by defining a single file.
 - For modpack makers, allowing quick server setup by having to just download and run a single file.
 - Automatically downloads required mrpack files and any mods / external assets defined by modpack.
-- (Fabric Loader only) Automatically downloads and starts the server, without requiring swapping of jars.
+- Automatically downloads and starts the server, without requiring swapping of jars, supporting Fabric Loader (0.12.0 or newer), Forge (for MC 1.17+) and NeoForge.
 If used with modpack for other platforms, it will still install everything, but won't be able to launch.

 ## Usage: